 (Spratt et al., 2020).

-Curious to know more about Upcycled Food Waste in general?
-Or the effects of food waste?
-We have plenty of article about upcycled food waste and how important it is to have more upcycled food brands.
+Curious to know more about Upcycled Food Waste and how it can help save the environment?.
+Or learn about the effects of food waste?
+We also have a dedicated article to breakdown the upcycled food, food trend.

 Braungart, M., McDonough, W., & Bollinger, A. (2007).
 Cradle-to-cradle design: creating healthy emissions–a strategy for eco-effective product and system design.
 Journal of cleaner production, 15(13-14), 1337-1348.